Orange County, Virginia: Local

 Locally, the county is represented by the five-person Orange County Board of Supervisors, each of whom is elected from their respective districts; there are no at-large members.
 Board members serve four-year staggered terms and appoint district representatives to the Planning Commission, Board of Zoning Appeals, and the Economic Development Authority, among others.

-In 2024 the members of the Board of Supervisors were R. Mark Johnson, District 1 (chairman); Ed Van Hoven, District 2; Keith Marshall, District 3 (vice chairman); Crystal Hale, District 4; and Bryan Nicol, District 5.
+The following is the current list of supervisors and districts which they represent: